SWIFTSIM/swiftsimio-joss-paper/paper.md

 coordinates = data.gas.coordinates
 ```
 where here `coordinates` is an `unyt` array containing the co-ordinates of all
-of the gas particles in the file.
+of the gas particles in the file with appropriate units and cosmology information
+attached.

 The table below shows what each particle type corresponds to and how it is
 accessed in `swiftsimio`.